galasa-dev/galasa.dev/src/markdown-pages/Galasa-as-part-of-a-DevOps-strategy.md

 A continuous delivery pipeline can be used to execute a set of Galasa tests in paralell with a single API call.
 The pipeline can then inquire on the state of the executing tests and once all are completed decide how to progress to the next stage of the pipeline.

 Galasa supports a "shift left" approach to testing, enabling tests to run simultaneously across different environments.
 These test suites can be triggered to run whenever a change set is delivered.

+<Add more about how Galasa fits with the other devops concepts previously mentioned>.